 The State Government passed legislation following the Bushfire Royal Commission to have the Fire Services Levy charged via council rates notices, rather than added to home insurance policies.
-The State Government utilises the funding from the FSPL raised and collected by Victorian Councils to fund Victoria's Fire and Emergency Services.
+The State Government utilises the funding from the FSPL raised and collected by Victorian Councils to fund the Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA).